TR1N1TY94/weather_max/README.md

 	- macOS:
         No additional setup required.
 	- Windows:
-        win10toast is already included in the Pipfile.
+        `win10toast` is already included in the Pipfile.
 	- Linux:
-        Install notify-send:
+        Install `notify-send`:

 5. **Run the Script:**
     `python yourscript.py`